Jerry Craft: New Kid

-Published in 2019, New Kid tells the story of Jordan Banks, an African-American seventh grader who joins a new predominantly white, affluent, private school.
+Published in 2019, New Kid tells the story of Jordan Banks, an African-American seventh grader who begins attending a predominantly white, affluent, private school.
 The book is a partially autobiographical coming of age novel.
-As one of the few African-American students at his school, Jordan has to face daily microagressions, illustrated in the book.
+As one of the few African-American students at his school, Jordan has to face daily microagressions.

 Personal life

-Craft has two sons, Jaylen and Aren, who co-wrote the book The Offenders: Saving the World While Serving Detention! with their father.
+Craft had two sons, Jaylen and Aren.
+Aren died on February 8, 2024; he was 24 years old.
+Before his death, he and his brother co-wrote the book The Offenders: Saving the World While Serving Detention! with their father.
 Craft lives in Norwalk, Connecticut.